jaq316/ContainerTagRemover/README.md

 ### GitHub Workflow

-The GitHub workflow file (`.github/workflows/build-and-test.yml`) has been updated to include steps for installing and using GitVersion to generate release versions.
+The GitHub workflow file (`.github/workflows/build-and-test.yml`) has been updated to include steps for installing and using GitTools actions to generate release versions.
 The workflow will automatically create a new release whenever the main branch is updated.
 The `Create GitHub release` step now includes the `tag_name` input with the value `${{ steps.gitversion.outputs.FullSemVer }}` and the `release_name` input with the value `Release ${{ steps.gitversion.outputs.FullSemVer }}`.